skramm/homog2d/README.md

 - Language: C++11 (or later)
 - Home: https://github.com/skramm/homog2d
 - Usage: just fetch the file `homog2d.hpp`, put it somewhere, and "#include" it in your source file.
-No build!.
+No build!
 - Status: beta
 - Author: S. Kramm
 - Licence: MPLv2